krisrandall/LETS/README.md

 So the app must have a local database of transactions, with a sync status field to keep track of the movement of the transactions to the chain.

+**TODO : define the JSON of the document that represents the transaction that gets signed**

 #### Resources